jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 ## @function buffer_increase_capacity

-As an optimization, the capacity of a buffer can be increased.
+Allow the capacity of a buffer to be increased (or return if the buffer already exceeds the given capacity).
+Generally this is not necessary to properly use a buffer (and occasionally could actually hurt performance if done incorrectly).

 ## @function buffer_length